 Tibetans pray to White Tara especially for health, healing and longevity.
 She offers healing to our wounds, whether it is our bodies or our minds that have been hurt.

 The White Tara Long Life Initiation (Dolkar Tsewang) is very popular among Tibetans.
-The Tibet House US page for the 2011 White Tara Long Life Initiation by Tritul Jampa Kalden Rinpoche, offers this nice explanation of its purpose:
+At the 2011 White Tara Long Life Initiation by Tritul Jampa Kalden Rinpoche at the US Tibet House, this nice explanation of its purpose was offered:

 Benefits of and Reasons for Seeking White Tara Initiation

 You might have obstacles in your life that could cause your untimely death.
 If the obstacles are due to your good karma and merit being exhausted, then in order to prolong your life now and to have longevity in future lives, you need to practice powerful ways to collect a lot of merit, such as taking long life initiations, reciting the mantras of long life deities, saving the lives of animals and people, offering medicine to people and taking care of sick people, offering food, clothing and shelter to the poor people.

 If the obstacles in your life and untimely death are due to negative karma, the solution is to purify it.
 You can also make butter lamp (light) offerings to the Triple Gem.
 Butter lamp offerings help you develop Dharma wisdom and clairvoyance due to their nature of dispelling the darkness around holy objects.

 White Tara is extremely powerful.
 Tara is very close to sentient beings, like a mother to her children.
 She is very quick to fulfill our wishes and to grant us happiness and a long life, as well as to help us develop wisdom.
 By taking refuge in Tara and practicing meditation, visualizations, and having faith, you have the power to remove obstacles to your life and to prolong your life.